TobikoData/sqlmesh/docs/reference/overview.md

 Read more about [auditing](../concepts/audits.md).

 ## format
-Formats all SQL model files in place.
+Formats all SQL model and audit files in place.

 ## diff
 Shows the diff between the local model and a model in an environment.